What is Bitgert (BRISE): A look at the ‘next big thing’

 In an act of self-congratulatory appraisal, the BRISE cryptocurrency undertook an audit performed by… Bitgert.
 The audit, available here, suggests that all manual code, contract functions, owner privileges, rug-proofing and liquidity were checked.
 However no genuine links are provided to verify this.

-Suspiciously, all audits posted by BitRise Audit present nearly identical security ratings and other audits details, which can be compared here.
+Interestingly, all audits posted by BitRise Audit present nearly identical security ratings and other audit details, which can be compared here.

 Is the BitRise charity legitimate?

-Bitgert’s BitRise charity supposedly donates proceeds to various hunger-relief and education programmes, although further details than that are scarce.
+Bitgert’s BitRise charity supposedly donates proceeds to various hunger-relief and education programmes, although any details beyond that are scarce.
 The official website does not outline any affiliates, charity numbers or an action plan.
 Reverse image searches show that visual assets are stock photos.

 Few philanthropically-minded individuals seem to have donated to the charity.
 The donation address has only logged two inbound transactions over its lifespan.